 Mulching conserves moisture and prevents weed growth, insulates the soil in cold weather, keeps the soil cool in hot weather, and, if using organic material, enriches the soil.

 If you don’t have enough material to cover the whole garden, cover at least the base of a plant.
-Here we used comfrey, but grass clippings and even seedless weeds work.
+In the picture above we used comfrey, but grass clippings and even seedless weeds work, just pull them and layer them around the plant.
+A permaculture name for this method is chop-and-drop.
 The soil will stay moist longer.

 If you have a watering tip we missed, please share it in the comments.
 Remember, we are all learning here together.